-Qelbree comes as an extended-release oral capsule.
-(Extended release means the active drug is released into your body over a period of time.)
-It comes in three strengths: 100 milligrams (mg), 150 mg, and 200 mg.
+Qelbree is approved to treat ADHD in adults and children ages 6 years and older.
+It comes as an extended-release oral capsule.
+Extended release means the active drug is released into your body over a period of time.

 The Food and Drug Administration (FDA) initially approved Qelbree in 2021 to treat ADHD in children ages 6 to 17 years.
 In April 2022, the FDA expanded its approval to include treatment of ADHD in adults.

 For information about the effectiveness of Qelbree, see the “Qelbree for ADHD” section below.

 Qelbree is available only as a brand-name medication.
 It’s not currently available in generic form.

 A generic drug is an exact copy of the active drug in a brand-name medication.
 Typically, a medication’s generic name is the same as its active drug name.
 Generics typically cost less than brand-name drugs.